Low Latency Streaming: Improve Video Latency & Live Stream With no Delay!

 In the United States, raw latency on a cellular network is about 250 milliseconds (ms)

 For most actions taken over the internet, like browsing webpages, high latency will not have such an effect on the experience and mainly relies on bandwidth.
-Yet, there is a big difference when it comes to video, streaming, broadcasting, or when real-time comes into play that requires high amounts of data to be processed and delivered over a network.
-Here are different cases where low latency live streaming is very important for your viewers:
+Yet, there is a big difference when it comes to video, streaming, broadcasting, or when real-time comes into play, which requires high amounts of data to be processed and delivered over a network.
+Here are different cases where low-latency live streaming is very important for your viewers:

 • Live remote productions